molgenis/molgenis/docs/user_documentation/ref-expressions.md

 | value    | -          | `$('height').value()` | JavaScript value |

 # Special case: reference types
-If an attribute is a reference type (MREF, XREF, CATEGORICAL, CATEGORICAL_MREF) you can use dot notation, to access the values of different columns in the row being referenced.
-E.g. `$('cookie.name').value()` gives you the value of the name column inside the table being referenced by the cookie column.
+If an attribute is a reference type (MREF, XREF, CATEGORICAL, CATEGORICAL_MREF) you can use the 'attr' operation, to access the values of different columns in the row being referenced.
+E.g. `$('cookie').attr('name').value()` gives you the value of the name column inside the table being referenced by the cookie column.
 See below for a more detailed example.

 Imagine __table A__ referencing __table B__.